vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/tekton/runday0_airgapped.md

     Tekton provides a dashboard for monitoring and triggering pipelines from the UI.
 It is recommended to have the dashboard integrated.
 This step can be skipped if Tekton dashboard is not required for your environment.

-4. Run the following command to deploy the dashboard.
+4. Run the folllowing command to deploy the dashboard.

     ```shell
      ./launch.sh --deploy-dashboard --airgapped